When you were first dating or early in your marriage, everything felt easy and wonderful.

 If you have a broken relationship due to a misunderstanding or wrongdoing by either party, then it can definitely fuel some anger.

 This strong emotion can be a big hindrance to fixing broken relationships.
 Try your best to set anger aside as you begin the work of healing and reconnecting.

 When it’s time to deal with the anger you carry, you may need the support of a couples’ therapist to unravel your feelings.

 You both may need to accept responsibility for the pain you’ve caused the other, and do whatever is necessary to rebuild trust and closeness.

 Accepting responsibility often requires apologizing and forgiving.
 Ideally, both of you should take some time to talk about past hurts, regrets, and say you are sorry for your part in it.

 It’s important for each of you to say these things out loud, and it’s important for the other person to hear them.

-This allows both of you the chance to finally move past it and repair the damage.
+This allows both of you the chance to finally move past it and mend the damage.
 Saying you are sorry, especially if a lot of time has passed, can be so difficult.

 Just say what is in your heart.
 Don’t accuse, just apologize.
 Then change your behavior so your partner knows the apology is genuine.